poroping/terraform-provider-fortios/docs/resources/antivirus_profile.md

 * `allow_append` - If set to true allows provider to overwrite existing resources instead of erroring.
 Useful for brownfield implementations.
 Use with caution!
 Requires `name` to be defined.
 * `dynamic_sort_table` - `true` or `false`, set this parameter to `true` when using dynamic for_each + toset to configure and sort sub-tables, if set to `true` static sub-tables must be ordered.

-* `analytics_accept_filetype` - Only submit files matching this DLP file-pattern to FortiSandbox.
+* `analytics_accept_filetype` - Only submit files matching this DLP file-pattern to FortiSandbox (post-transfer scan only).
 This attribute must reference one of the following datasources: `dlp.filepattern.id` .
 * `analytics_bl_filetype` - Only submit files matching this DLP file-pattern to FortiSandbox.
 This attribute must reference one of the following datasources: `dlp.filepattern.id` .
 * `analytics_db` - Enable/disable using the FortiSandbox signature database to supplement the AV signature databases.
 Valid values: `disable` `enable` .
-* `analytics_ignore_filetype` - Do not submit files matching this DLP file-pattern to FortiSandbox.
+* `analytics_ignore_filetype` - Do not submit files matching this DLP file-pattern to FortiSandbox (post-transfer scan only).
 This attribute must reference one of the following datasources: `dlp.filepattern.id` .
 * `analytics_max_upload` - Maximum size of files that can be uploaded to FortiSandbox.
 * `analytics_wl_filetype` - Do not submit files matching this DLP file-pattern to FortiSandbox.
 This attribute must reference one of the following datasources: `dlp.filepattern.id` .
 * `av_block_log` - Enable/disable logging for AntiVirus file blocking.
 Valid values: `enable` `disable` .